philbooth/bfj/README.md

 If the result of the predicate is a truthy value then the item will be deemed a match.

-If there are
+If there are any syntax errors in the JSON, a `dataError` event will be emitted.
-any errors,
+If any other errors occur,
 an `error` event will be emitted.

 ## How do I write a JSON file?